code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 ---
-title: "JSF - PrimeFaces Example using Spring Boot and Maven"
+title: "JSF - Primefaces Automated Unit Testing using Selenium"
-permalink: /jsf-primefaces-example-spring-boot-maven.html
+permalink: /jsf-primefaces-automated-unit-testing-selenium.html
-excerpt: "A detailed step-by-step tutorial on how to implement a PrimeFaces Example with Spring Boot and Maven."
+excerpt: "A detailed step-by-step tutorial on how to implement an automated unit test for PrimeFaces using Selenium."
-date: 2017-12-30
+date: 2017-12-31
-last_modified_at: 2017-12-30
+last_modified_at: 2017-12-31
 header:
   teaser: "assets/images/teaser/primefaces-teaser.png"
 categories: [PrimeFaces]
-tags: [Example, Hello World, JavaServer Faces, JSF, Maven, PrimeFaces, Spring Boot, Tutorial]
+tags: [Automated Testing, Example, JUnit, Maven, PrimeFaces, Selenium, Spring Boot, Unit Testing, Tutorial]
-published: true
+published: false
 ---

 <figure>
   <img src="{{ site.url }}/assets/images/logo/primefaces-logo.png" alt="primefaces logo" class="logo">
 </figure>

-[PrimeFaces](http://primefaces.org/){:target="_blank"} is an open source component library for [JavaServer Faces](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html){:target="_blank"} (JSF).
-It provides a collection of mostly visual components (widgets) that can be used by JSF programmers to build the UI for a web application.
-An overview of these widgets can be found at the [PrimeFaces showcase](http://www.primefaces.org/showcase/){:target="_blank"}.
+[Selenium](http://www.seleniumhq.org/){:target="_blank"} is a software-testing framework for web applications.
+Tests can be run against most modern web browsers and can be controlled by many programming languages.
+Selenium is open-source software, released under the Apache 2.0 license.

-In the following tutorial, we will configure, build and run a Hello World example using PrimeFaces, Spring Boot, and Maven.
+The following example shows how to setup an automated unit test using Selenium, Spring Boot, and Maven.

 # General Project Setup

 Tools used:
 * JSF 2.2
 * PrimeFaces 6.1
+* Selenium 3.8
 * Spring Boot 1.5
 * Maven 3.5

+We will start from a previous [Spring Boot Primefaces Tutorial ]({{ site.url }}/jsf-primefaces-example-spring-boot-maven.html) in which we created a greeting dialog based on a first and last name input form.

 We will be building and running our example using [Apache Maven](https://maven.apache.org/){:target="_blank"}.
 Shown below is the XML representation of our Maven project in a POM file.
 It contains the needed dependencies for compiling and running our example.

-The [JoinFaces](https://github.com/joinfaces/joinfaces){:target="_blank"} project enables JSF usage inside a JAR packaged [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} application.
-It auto-configures PrimeFaces, PrimeFaces Extensions, BootsFaces, ButterFaces, RichFaces, OmniFaces, AngularFaces, Mojarra and MyFaces libraries to run on embedded Tomcat, Jetty or Undertow servlet containers.
+This [JoinFaces](https://github.com/joinfaces/joinfaces){:target="_blank"} project enables JSF usage inside a JAR packaged [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} application.
+It autoconfigures PrimeFaces, PrimeFaces Extensions, BootsFaces, ButterFaces, RichFaces, OmniFaces, AngularFaces, Mojarra and MyFaces libraries to run on embedded Tomcat, Jetty or Undertow servlet containers.

-We use the `jsf-spring-boot-parent` dependency to obtain the right version for any of the JSF related dependencies in our build configuration.
-As a result, it is no longer mandatory to specify a version in our build configuration as [Spring Boot is managing this for us](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-build-systems.html#using-boot-dependency-management){:target="_blank"}.

-The `spring-boot-starter` dependency is the core starter, which includes auto-configuration support, logging, and YAML.

-To facilitate the management of the different Spring JSF dependencies, [JoinFaces Spring Boot Starters](https://github.com/joinfaces/joinfaces/wiki/JoinFaces-Starters-2.x){:target="_blank"} can be used which are a set of convenient dependency descriptors that you can include in your application.
+To facilitate the management of the different Spring dependencies, [JoinFaces Spring Boot Starters](https://github.com/joinfaces/joinfaces/wiki/JoinFaces-Starters-2.x){:target="_blank"} are used which are a set of convenient dependency descriptors that you can include in your application.
 There are twelve JSF Spring Boot Starters available: six basic starters, one utility starter, one meta starter and five component starters.

-In this example, we will use the `jsf-spring-boot-starter` to import the needed dependencies for PrimeFaces.
+The `spring-boot-starter` dependency is the core starter, which includes auto-configuration support, logging and YAML.

+We use the `jsf-spring-boot-parent` project to obtain the right version for any of the dependencies in our build configuration.
+As a result, we do not need to specify a version for any of the dependencies in our build configuration as Spring Boot is managing this for us.

 In the plugins section, we include the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
 This will also allow us to start the example via a Maven command.